-The 2017 Action Plan was amended to use the funds targeted for georgraphic districturion to move to service, housing, and administration, therefore, the City did not have census tracts targeted in the 2017 Program Year.
-We supported core service activities that addressed community-wide concerns and needs while focusing on our housing rehabilitation projects as our main goal.
-The 2017 funding benefitted low income individuals and families who were 80% of the area median.
+In Program Year 2018, the City of Rogers supported core service activities that addressed communitywide concerns and needs while focusing on our housing rehabilitarion projects as our main goal.
+The 2018 funding benefitted low income individuals and families who were 80% of the area median.